Political Science (POLS)

 Internship preparation and research course designed to provide political science interns with the skills necessary for success in state legislative internships.
 Topics covered will include: Utah's legislative process, Utah's executive branch structure, legislative research skills, constituent communication and services, constituent survey analysis, legislative scheduling, Microsoft Outlook, and Microsoft Excel.
 Week long course taught during the second week of Spring Semester.
 At the conclusion of the internship, students will submit a research paper based on their experience. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Learn the proper function of a legislative intern.
 2. Understand the structure and function of the legislative process and policy making at the state level.
 3. Navigate Utah's legislative website as well as track and research legislative bills.
 4. Learn how to organize a legislator's schedule.
 5. Understand the role of lobbyists, interest groups, and the media in the legislative process.
 6. Demonstrate an ability to write and research clearly and succinctly in a variety of circumstances.
 Prerequisite: Instructor permission.
 Corequisite: POLS 2900R.
 SP.

-This discussion based course exposes students to diverse perspectives on political and social issues and helps them learn to distinguish between logical and emotional argumentative styles.
-Students attend a variety of Institute of Politics forums and discussions featuring academics, policymakers, and other public servants.
-The course additionally hones students' analytical, argumentative, writing and public speaking abilities.
+This discussion based course immerses students in the dynamic world of real world politics and civic participation.
+Through attending events hosted by the Institute of Politics and other political forums, students will engage directly with real-world political processes and learn how to influence policy outcomes and campaigns.
+The course covers key political science concepts, rhetoric, and the practical application of political strategies.
+Students will analyze and debate current political issues, honing their critical thinking, persuasive communication, and civic leadership skills.
 Repeatable up to 6 credits subject to graduation restrictions. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Evaluate how politics and policy debates at the local, state, and national levels shape contemporary American society.
 2. Distinguish between different forms of political argumentation and deconstruct competing argumentative approaches.
 3. Generate persuasive policy proposals and political arguments related to a variety of contemporary issues.
 4. Describe politics and policy both orally and in writing using appropriate formats and methodologies.
 Prerequisites: Writing placement score 17 or higher; or ENGL 1010 or ENGL 1010D.
-FA, SP.
+FA.

 POLS 3960.
 Special Topics.
 3 Hours.